 My great-great-grandfather Benedikt

-I have told you about my great-great-grandparents in my Grenjaðarstaður travel-blog, where later Benedikt served for 30 years.
+I have told you about my great-great-grandparents in my Grenjaðarstaður travel blog, where later Benedikt served for 30 years.

-Rev. Benedikt liked staying at Skinnastaður, but this parish was difficult, especially as he also served Garðskirkja church on the other side of the massive unbridged glacial river Jökulsá á Fjöllum, which runs through Jökulsárgljúfur canyon.
+Rev. Benedikt liked staying at Skinnastaður, but this parish was difficult, mainly as he also served Garðskirkja church on the other side of the massive unbridged glacial river Jökulsá á Fjöllum, which runs through Jökulsárgljúfur canyon.

 Grenjaðarstaður turf house museum

-So in 1873 he moved and served as a minister at Helgastaðir in Suður-Þingaeyjarsýsla.
+So in 1873, he moved and served as a minister at Helgastaðir in Suður-Þingaeyjarsýsla.

-And 3 years later he was appointed to the parish at Grenjaðarstaður manor, where he served for 30 years.
+And 3 years later, he was appointed to the parish at Grenjaðarstaður manor, where he served for 30 years.

 Grenjaðarstaður turf house is now a museum and one of the most beautiful turf houses left in Iceland.